terralang/terra/docs/api.md

     lexer:expect(tokentype)

 If `tokentype` matches the type of the current token, it returns the token and advances the lexer.
-Otherwise, it stops parsing an emits an error.
+Otherwise, it stops parsing and emits an error.
 It is useful to use when you know what token should appear.

 ---